Close Menu

 LinkedIn Twitter Facebook Email

 Damen and Windcat have launched Windcat Amsterdam – the first Elevation series CSOV to arrive in European waters.
-The vessel has been developed in collaboration between Damen and Windcat and was constructed at the Ha Long Shipyard in Vietnam.
-The vessel has capacity for up to 120 people and features advanced low-carbon solutions.
-Windcat Amsterdam will support construction, commissioning and maintenance activities at offshore energy projects.
-The vessel will serve as a floating base for personnel and equipment.
+The vessel was developed in collaboration between Damen and Windcat and constructed at the Ha Long Shipyard in Vietnam.
+It has capacity for up to 120 people and features advanced low-carbon solutions.
+Windcat Amsterdam will support construction, commissioning and maintenance activities at offshore energy projects and serve as a floating base for personnel and equipment.

 “Introducing our first CSOV to Europe is a proud moment for Windcat and for all partners involved,” said Willem van der Wel, managing director at Windcat.
 “Windcat Amsterdam sets a new standard in our fleet and in the industry and underscores our commitment to supporting Europe’s energy transition with reliable and future-proof vessels.”